tinx install

 - pre-populate a shared or cached tinx home directory

-- stage providers for CI or image builds
+- stage provider packages for CI or image builds

 Use provider add when you want the provider available in a workspace.